aimanalhetari/Lab-B02/Assignments/Assignment 1/Assignment 1.md

 - Fill out the `Lab1-TestingDoc-Grading-Sheet.docx` and save it in the `Assignments/Assignment1` folder of your repository.
 - Your submission should include:
+  - The Dart source code for the project.
   - Testing sheet that has all the outputs of the tested methods.
 - Sync your repository to push your work to GitHub.